-If you're allergic to cats or dogs, you are not allergic to their fur, but to the dander found in their fur, and proteins found in their saliva or urine.
+If you're allergic to cats or dogs, you are not allergic to their fur, but to the dander (dead skin cells) found in their fur, and proteins found in their saliva or urine.
 Animal dander is the dead skin cells of animals and contains proteins that can trigger allergies in some people.
 These allergens can be transported to the skin or fur, where we touch dogs or cats most often, and cause uncomfortable pet allergy symptoms.

 Be aware of potential exposure to pets you may be allergic to.
-Ask ahead when visiting a friend's house so you can come prepared.
+Ask ahead when visiting a friend's house so you can come prepared when allergy symptoms hit.

 If you're an owner, try giving your pet a bath every week.
 This can significantly reduce the allergen count.